AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System: Implementation Details

-\begin{itemize} \item For \textbf{sequential datasets}, we fix the maximum sequence length as 15 for Beauty and 25 for Steam.
-The baseline methods and AMER are trained by Adam optimization~\cite{kingma2015adam} with batch size of 512.
-During training, the sequences are randomly clipped (with at least one item) and the next 5 items are taken as the positive items.
-Meanwhile, we randomly sample 5 items that the user has not interacted with as negative items.
-The embedding and the self attentions are initialized uniformly in $[-0.05, 0.05]$, while the convolutional block and the GRU block are initialized by He initialization~\cite{Kaiming2016Delving} and orthogonal initialization~\cite{saxe2014exact} respectively.
-We apply grid-search to find the best choices of the hyper parameters in AMER and baseline methods.
-We search the embedding size from \{64, 96, 128, 160, 192\} and find that when the embedding size is greater than 128, the performance of most of the baselines would not further increased and the compared models even become hard to reach convergence.
-Therefore, we fix the embedding size as 128 for all models in stage 1.
-We also examine the impact of initial learning rate and regularizer for all methods from candidate set \{1e-3, 1e-4, 3e-5, 1e-5\} and \{1e-3, 1e-4, 1e-5, 1e-6\} respectively.
-High learning rate may cause premature convergence or overfitting, while low learning rate leads to slow convergence of the model.
-Meanwhile we attempt to add dropout to the input and hidden layers of sequential models from \{0, 0.1, 0.2, 0.3, 0.4, 0.5\}. \item For \textbf{non-sequential datasets}, we use embedding size of 5 for Criteo and 40 for Avazu datasets.
-The batch size is set to 4096 and xavier initialization~\cite{glorot2010understanding} is used for initializing the hidden layers of MLP.
-Similar as the candidate sets in sequential datasets, the learning rate and L2 regularizer are chosen from \{1e-3, 1e-4, 3e-5, 1e-5\} and \{1e-3, 1e-4, 1e-5, 1e-6\} respectively.
-Meanwhile, we use grid search to select dropout rate from \{0, 0.1, 0.2, 0.3, 0.4, 0.5\} for both MLP input and hidden layers. \item For \textbf{hybrid dataset} of Alimama, we use embedding size of 4~\cite{feng2019deep} , batch size of 1024 and maximum sequence length of 50 for all methods.
-Same as the previous datasets, the convolutional layers, recurrent layers, linear layers and embeddings are initialized with He, orthogonal, xavier and uniform initializers respectively, and then optimized by Adam optimization.
-We also search for the learning rate, L2 regularization and dropout rate for the MLP input from the candidate sets via grid search. \end{itemize}
+For the sequential scenario, we fix the maximum sequence length as 15 for Beauty and 25 for Steam.
+The initialization is the same as industrial scenario, and the models are optimized by Adam optimization with batch size 512.
+The input sequences are randomly clipped for the model training, with the last five items served as the positive items and another five randomly sampled items that the user has not interacted with served as the negative items.
+We also apply grid-search for the hyper-parameter tuning in the sequential scenario.
+We search the embedding size from \{64, 96, 128, 160, 192\} and find that when the embedding size is greater than 128, the performance of most of the baselines would not further increase and the compared models even become hard to reach convergence.
+Therefore, we fix the embedding size as 128 for all models.
+We also search for the initial learning rate from \{1e-3, 1e-4, 1e-5\}, L2 regularizer from \{1e-3, 1e-4, 1e-5, 1e-6\}, and dropout ratio of building blocks from \{0, 0.1, 0.2, 0.3, 0.4, 0.5\}.